School of Indigenous and Canadian Studies

 Lectures/groups three hours a week.

-Memory & History in QC
+Memory and History in Québec

 Pivotal moments, important debates and crises, cultural institutions and practices, the politics of history and memory, and contemporary issues in Québec.